AOEpeople/aoepeople.github.io/content/posts/running-gitlab-ci.md

 Using these abstractions we can quickly roll out our applications to new clusters or changed infrastructure topology, while keeping fast build processes so our developers get a quick feedback on merge requests and commits.

 So, why do we not use something else than Gitlab CI?
 Having one tool helps a lot with keeping vital things close together, such as sourcecode, helm deployment definitions and necessary pipelines.
-Also the feedback loop is short and allows for more effective work.
+Also, the feedback loop is short and allows for more effective work.
 After all, nobody likes waiting for pipelines reports.